vmware/versatile-data-kit/projects/control-service/projects/helm_charts/pipelines-control-service/README.md

 # Versatile Data Kit Service
 Versatile Data Kit is a platform that enables Data Engineers to implement automated pull ingestion (E in ELT) and batch data transformation into a database (T in ELT).

+**Note:** These helm charts are intended for production use only.
+To test a control service deployment locally, please install [quickstart-vdk](https://github.com/vmware/versatile-data-kit/wiki/Quickstart-VDK) and use [vdk-server](https://github. com/vmware/versatile-data-kit/tree/main/projects/vdk-plugins/vdk-server)

 ## Prerequisites
 - Kubernetes 1.24<
 - Helm 3.0